jbmorgan/django-arthouse/README.md

 Installation
 ------------
- 1. Copy `arthouse/secrets.py.example` to `arthouse/secrets.py`.
+ 1. Copy `arthouse/secrets.py.example` to `arthouse/secrets.py`
  2. django-arthouse requires an API key from The Movie Database (available under "API Details" at the [TMDB account page](https://www.themoviedb.org/account)).
-Copy your API key and save it in `arthouse/secrets.py1
+Copy your API key and save it in `arthouse/secrets.py`
  3. There's probably other stuff.
-I'll update this later.
+To be continued.

 Notes
 -----